-The book is written to be of interest to children in grades 3-5.
-It is a work of historical fiction that deals with Japanese culture, the World WWII aftermath, and the role of arts and crafts in helping people cope with stressful situations.
+The book is written to be of interest to children in grades three to five.
+It is a work of historical fiction that deals with Japanese culture, the WWII aftermath, and the role of arts and crafts in helping people cope with stressful situations.

-Chapter 1 - Good Luck Signs: Sadakao is excited to go to the Peace Day celebration.
+Chapter 1: Good Luck Signs.
+Sadako is excited to go to the Peace Day celebration.
 Her mother reminds her that the day is about remembering the people who lost their lives when the bomb was dropped on Hiroshima, including Sadako's grandmother.

-Chapter 4 - A Secret No Longer: Sadako becomes dizzy and falls down in class.
+Chapter 4: A Secret No Longer.
+Sadako becomes dizzy and falls in class.
 She is taken to the hospital and diagnosed with leukemia.

-Chapter 7 - Hundreds of Wishes: The leukemia makes Sadako feel tired all the time.
+Chapter 7: Hundreds of Wishes.
+Leukemia makes Sadako feel tired all the time.
 Her mother and brother bring Sadako her favorite foods and try to cheer her up.
 Sadako has now completed 541 cranes.

-Chapter 8 - Last Days: Sadako gets to go home to visit her family for O Bon, a holiday celebrating the spirits of the dead who have returned to visit the people they loved on Earth.
-She enjoys seeing her family and her friend Chizuko, but is very weak.
+Chapter 8: Last Days.
+Sadako gets to go home to visit her family for O Bon, a holiday celebrating the spirits of the dead who have returned to visit the people they loved on Earth.
+She enjoys seeing her family and her friend Chizuko but is very weak.
 Her mother gives her a kimono and she folds paper crane number 644.
-It is the last crane she is able to make.
+It is the last crane she makes.

 Epilogue: Sadako's classmates fold the remaining 356 origami cranes so that 1,000 paper cranes are buried with her.
 Throughout the world, young Sadako becomes a symbol of peace.

 Here are some discussion questions that you can use when talking about this novel with young readers: